mparsley1/eo-docs/README.md

 It is containerised for portability and scalability.
 It is extendable, allowing further EO processors to be easily added.

-The EO service provides CLI for calling the EO processors.
+The EO service provides Command Line Interface (CLI) for calling the EO processors.
 The generated outputs (images, metadata, etc.) are stored in an S3 compatible object store.
 These are accessed by the ECHOES web component for display to users.
 The EO service does not do the scheduling of the processing; this is done by eo-ruuner.

-The processing chains have been developed to run in the cloud.
-Advantages of using cloud services, such as CREODIAS and AWS, include:
-* they can take advantage of the satellite data available there
-* the specifications of the VMs can be increased or decreased as required

 The processing chains generally genarate GeoTIFFs and store them (and associated metadata) in S3 compatiable object storage.

+The code had been tested on CREODIAS.
+CREODIAS' object store is compatible with AWS' S3 object store.
+It should therefore be possible to run the code on AWS, but this has not been tested at the time of writing.
 When running locally, [Minio](https://min.io/) can be used to provide an S3 compatible, locally hosted, object store.

-# The EO Processing Packages
+## The EO Processing Packages

 This section outlines the Python code that has been developed to process the EO data.
 The code is used to process satellite data and the resulting output (generally GeoTIFFs) are stored in an object store.